Many teenagers and young people have queries and concerns about their health, but often do not know where to go for help and information.

 Reduce your worries – learn when it’s safe to manage self-treatable health problems yourself

 Click on this link for more information Student Health App

-BOTH APPS ARE COMPATIBLE WITH ANDROID AND APPLE DEVICES
+THE APP IS COMPATIBLE WITH ANDROID AND APPLE DEVICES

 Text message service and app for young people and parents to ask for health and wellbeing advice

 This is a universal programme available to all children and families living in Staffordshire or attending a Staffordshire school (excluding Stoke-on-Trent) where the family have a child or young person up to 19 years old.